guinetn/basecamp/assets/slides/cloud/infrastructure_as_code.md

 # INFRASTRUCTURE AS CODE = coded architecture

+Enable teams to focus on provisioning rather than individual configuration management

 Managing/provisioning your IT infrastructure using configuration files instead of physical/manual hardware configuration
 IaC is also used in DevOps practices and SRE specializations.
 DevOps and SRE (Site Reliability Engineer) are also popular methodologies.